Abou1205/twitterclone/README.md

    npm run dev
    ```

-2. Open your browser and go to `http://localhost:3000` to see the coin markets in action.
+2. Open your browser and go to `http://localhost:3000` to see the twitter clone in action.

 ## Gif